 This isn’t about tokenism, quotas, or box-ticking.
 Our starting point is simple: diversity is a good thing.
 It’s a source of strength.
-It’s something organisations should be prepared to fight for.
+It’s something organizations should be prepared to fight for.

-By drawing on the widest possible range of experiences and talents, diverse organisations are able to make better decisions, and typically have fewer strategic blind-spots.
-That makes diverse organisations ultimately more stable and more successful.
+By drawing on the widest possible range of experiences and talents, diverse organizations are able to make better decisions, and typically have fewer strategic blind-spots.
+That makes diverse organizations ultimately more stable and more successful.

 If diversity is an end worth striving for, then equality of opportunity is the means through which we pursue it.
 Search firms need practical, grounded ways of freeing their processes from artificial barriers, prejudices or preferences.
 It’s not about treating everyone like they’re the same and ignoring that some candidates might be better qualified than others.
 It’s just about fairness and providing a genuinely level playing field.

 A concern for ensuring candidate diversity should be a fundamental part of any good recruitment firm’s standard methodology.
 Here are some of the practical, concrete steps that we take in order to ensure that we deliver diversity for our clients: